top of page

 school lunch

 Hey kids (big kids too), want to have fun while helping the health of the planet and the health of you and your family?
 Take the challenge of packing a waste-free lunch!
 A waste-free lunch means that you have nothing to throw away in the trash when you're finished eating lunch.
-To learn why this is important and how to create a waste-free lunch, keep reading.

 Why is a waste-free lunch so important?